 When you’re in Bangkok, you absolutely must eat on the street.
 If that’s not your thing, do it at least once.

 Street food in Bangkok is truly special and a must-do in Bangkok.
 It’s high quality and popular.
 Locals eat on the street all the time.

 Even in Bangkok’s business districts, you can still find small tucked away areas serving delicious street food for quick lunches of the corporate employees.

-While generally you don’t have to worry about food bought at a street stall, you should take one basic precaution: if there are no Thai people eating at a stall, don’t eat there either.
+While generally, you don’t have to worry about food bought at a street stall, you should take one basic precaution: if no Thai people are eating at a stall, don’t eat there either.